CommitUninstall/com.example.vcam/README.md

 ## Question report:

-raise it in issues directly.
+Raise it in issues directly.
 If it is a bug, please attach with Xposed **modules** log.

 ## Credit